 Video of the Day

 Make a map of your rough-in plumbing layout for the bathroom.
 Locate the nearest main drain stack and chart the path the pipes will need to take to reach the bathroom, as well as the locations where they will reside once there.
 Factor in the location of your toilet, sink and shower or bathtub.
 Use your pencil and paper to draw the room and the array of pipes as well as the sizes required for each branch and ending.

 2. Install T-Connector to Sewer Stack

 Install a T-connector to the main sewer stack.
-This branch of the drain pipe will allow your toilet, sink and shower/tub to drain wastewater out of the bathroom and into the sewer main.
+This branch of the drain pipe will allow your toilet, sink and shower or tub to drain wastewater out of the bathroom and into the sewer main.
 Use an extra-large pipe cutter to open the stack, and insert a 3-inch PVC T-connector in the space, below the floor level of the bathroom so that all the drains will run downhill toward it.
-Use PVC cleaner and cement according to the manufacturer's instructions to fit the pipe in place.
+Use PVC cement according to the manufacturer's instructions to fit the pipe in place.

-Run the last length of 3-inch pipe to the shower/tub drain location and use a 90 degree elbow to turn it upward.
-Use a length of 3-inch pipe to bring it to the level of the floor, where it will serve as your shower/tub drain.
+Run the last length of 3-inch pipe to the shower and tub drain location and use a 90-degree elbow to turn it upward.
+Use a length of 3-inch pipe to bring it to the level of the floor, where it will serve as your shower and tub drain.